Involutions of Azumaya algebras: Brauer Classes Supporting an Involution

-We further note that without assuming that $\pi$ is unramified, the construction of the corestriction of an Azumaya algebra may produce an algebra which is not Azumaya.
+We further note that without assuming that $\pi$ is unramified, the construction of Example~\ref{EX:transfer-unramified-schemes} may produce an algebra which is not Azumaya.
 For example, it can be checked directly that $\cores_{R/S}(\nMat{R}{2\times 2})$ is not Azumaya over $S$ when $S=\C$, $R=\C[x]/(x^2)$, and $\lambda:R\to R$ is the $\C$-involution taking $x$ to $-x$. \end{remark}

 \begin{example} In the case where $X$ is a Hausdorff topological space with a free $C_2$-action and $\pi: X \to Y:=X/C_2$ is the corresponding $2$-sheeted covering, the construction is a special case of the usual transfer map for a $2$-sheeted cover.
 This can be proved by considering $\transf$ on the level of $2$-cocycles.
-See also \cite[Sec.~3.3]{piacenza_transfer_1984} and note that $\pi^*$ takes $\sh O_Y$, the sheaf of nonvanishing continuous complex-valued functions on $Y$, to $\sh O_X$ on $\cat X$. \end{example}
+See also \cite[Sec.~3.3]{piacenza_transfer_1984} and note that $\pi^*$ takes $\units{\sh O_Y}$, the sheaf of nonvanishing continuous complex-valued functions on $Y$, to $\sh O_X$ on $\mathbf X$. \end{example}

 \begin{remark} There is a notion of transfer for ramified covers $X \to X/G$ where $G$ is a finite group, in particular, when $G=C_2$.
 This may be found in \cite{aguilar_transfer_2010}.
 It seems likely, that map $\transf_{\lambda}$ given here is a special case of that construction, but we do not pursue this further. \end{remark}